-Take specific action in response to employee engagement survey results, and communicate the action and the feedback that prompted it.
-The communication is your opportunity to assure employees their voices are heard and valued, leading them to stick around through tough times.
+Take specific action in response to your employee engagement surveys by improving policies and communicate the action and the employee feedback that prompted it.
+The communication is your opportunity to assure employees their voices are heard and valued, leading to increased employee satisfaction and better employee retention.

 High levels of employee engagement cement your status as an employer of choice.
 The positive impacts of a strong reputation are hard to measure.
 From increased productivity and employee retention to an ability to attract top talent for vacant positions, you can be sure that an engaged workforce will improve your bottom line.